mas-bandwidth/netcode/STANDARD.md

     }
     [client to server key] (32 bytes)
     [server to client key] (32 bytes)
-    [timeout seconds] (4 bytes)         // number of seconds with no packets before client times out
+    [timeout seconds] (uint32)          // number of seconds with no packets before client times out
     <zero pad to 2048 bytes>

 This data is variable size but for simplicity is written to a fixed size buffer of 2048 bytes.
 Unused bytes are zero padded.